H3AR7B3A7/H3AR7B3A7/README.md

 ### I'm a lifetime student of everything that is interesting, a developer and passionate problemsolver!

-- 💪 I'm into application development and do not discriminate on platform: mobile / web / desktop / ...
+- 💪 I'm passionate about application development and do not discriminate on platform:
+        mobile / web / desktop / ...
 - 🌱 I’m currently learning ... well, everything:

   - Java